 42. Now, as a starting point, it is pertinent to note that action, commenced under the instant procedure laid down particularly in s.
-17 of the Advance Fee Fraud and other Fraud Related Offences Act, 2006, is targeted at the various funds traced the accounts of the $2^{nd} - 9^{th}$ Respondents; which were suspected to be proceeds of illicit dealings orchestrated through the account of the 1st Respondent, a school teacher, who received into her Savings bank account within the space of one year, funds in Applicant need not have prosecuted any of the Respondents or secured conviction against them before applying to Court to cause funds in their accounts, to be forfeited to the Federal Government of Nigeria.
+17 of the Advance Fee Fraud and other Fraud Related Offences Act, 2006, is targeted at the various funds traced the accounts of the $2^{nd} - 9^{th}$ Respondents; which were suspected to be proceeds of illicit dealings orchestrated through the account of the 1st Respondent, a school teacher, who received into her Savings bank account within the space of one year, funds in of N550,000,000.00.
+As such, the Applicant need not have prosecuted any of the Respondents or secured conviction against them before applying to Court to cause funds in their accounts, to be forfeited to the Government of Nigeria.
 The Court, in such circumstance, is empowered to make forfeiture order, where it is satisfied that the funds were proceeds of financial crime.